interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ### 28 December
 * *2 hours* Updating timelog, kanban board and meeting notes on Moodle (general update of documentation from my notes, including spelling and formatting to make everything easy to read)
-* *1 hour* Attempting to upgrade Angular to latest version on the app (needed to utilise the cookie service for keeping track of user options)
+* *1 hour* Attempting to upgrade Angular to the latest version on the app (needed to utilise the cookie service for keeping track of user options)
 * *1.5 hours* Working on adding unit tests and documentation (done the app component and navbar)

 ### 29 December